Admissions and Supplementary Policy Public Consultation

-The Governing Body is required to abide by the maximum limits for infant classes (5, 6 and 7 year olds), i.e. 30 pupils per class (primary schools only).
+The Governing Body is required to abide by the maximum limits for infant classes (5, 6 and 7 year old), i.e. 30 pupils per class (primary schools only).
 As years 1 and 2 need to be in a single class this means that the school is limited to 15 pupils per year group.

 Reception Class Admissions

 Children are admitted to the Reception class in the school year in which they have their fifth birthday.
 All Reception class children are admitted in September, at the start of their Reception Year.

-Please complete the Supplementary Admission Form and return it to the school so that we have any information or Church reference you may wish to provide in support of your application.
+Please complete the Supplementary Admission Form and return to the school so that we have any information or Church reference you may wish to provide in support of your application.